tritum/fal_securedownload/Documentation/Index.rst

 ==================
 **TRITUM GmbH**

-* https://www.tritum.de for helping with the update to TYPO3 V10
+* https://www.tritum.de for helping with the update to TYPO3 V10 and V11